 1. Do I have to take acupuncture classes in a prescribed order or can I start at any time?

-2. Who is eligible to enroll in the Acupuncture Course?
+2. Who is eligible to enroll in the Acupuncture Program?

-Our acupuncture courses are only offered to licensed veterinarians and veterinary school students only.
+Our acupuncture programs are only offered to licensed veterinarians and veterinary school students only.
 However, no prior knowledge of acupuncture or TCVM is required.

 3. What's the format of the online lectures?
 How can I access them?